Feyerabend/cc/ch07/sec7.6/README.md

 }
 ```

-Here the same idea remains—controlled construction—but the mechanism shifts.
+Here the same idea remains--controlled construction--but the mechanism shifts.
 The language now provides algebraic data types and pattern matching, reducing
 the need for explicit factory structures.